wilix-team/iohook/README.md

 }
 ```
 **NOTE: Please remember, when you install iohook, it try to use current node environment NOT ELECTRON OR NW.js**

+## Manual compilation for your version of environment
+iohook have prebuild binaries, it downloads when you try to install it.
+But if you use specified version of node.js/nw.js/io.js/electron/etc. you can try compile it.
+All what you need install os dependencies and start compilation:

+### Ubuntu 16
+- `sudo apt install libx11-dev libxtst-dev libxt-dev libx11-xcb-dev`
+- `sudo apt install libxkbcommon-dev libxkbcommon-x11-dev`
+- `cd node_modules/iohook`
+- `npm run build`

+### macOS
+- `brew install cmake automake libtool pkg-config`
+- `cd node_modules/iohook`
+- `npm run build`

 ## Usage
 Module is pretty simple for use.
 There is example: